oracle/graal/docs/reference-manual/native-image/JFR.md

 ![](/img/jfr.png)

-In the follow-up sections learn how to further confgure the recording or enable logging.
+In the follow-up sections learn how to further configure the recording or enable logging.

 ## Configure the Recording